 2. Consistent with section 122(e)(1) of Perkins V, each eligible agency must develop the portion of the State plan relating to the amount and uses of any funds proposed to be reserved for adult career and technical education, postsecondary career and technical education, and secondary career and technical education after consultation with the State agencies identified in section 122(e)(1)(A)-(C) of the Act.
 If a State agency, other than the eligible agency, finds a portion of the final State plan objectionable, the eligible agency must provide a copy of such objections and a description of its response in the final plan submitted to the Secretary.
-(Section 122(e)(2) of Perkins V)
+(Section 122(e)(2) of Perkins V).

-Per section 112(e)(1), the Eligible Agency in consultation with the appropriate state agencies, developed the portion of the Delaware Perkins State Plan relating to the amount and uses of funds proposed to be reserved for adult career and technical education, postsecondary career and technical education, and secondary career and technical education.
+Per section 122(e)(1), the Eligible Agency in consultation with the appropriate state agencies, developed the portion of the Delaware Perkins State Plan relating to the amount and uses of funds proposed to be reserved for adult career and technical education, postsecondary career and technical education, and secondary career and technical education.
 No objections were received from those State Agencies.
+Comments submitted through the stakeholder engagement process can be found here.

-Describe opportunities for the public to comment in person and in writing on the State plan.
+3. Describe opportunities for the public to comment in person and in writing on the State plan.
 (Section 122(d)(14) of Perkins V)

-Per section 112(d)(14), the Eligible Agency provided opportunities for the public to comment in person and in writing during the state plan development.
-Opportunities to comment in person were provided as part of the CTE Subcommittee on August 14, 2019; September 11, 2019; October 9, 2019; October 23, 2019; and December 4, 2019.
-Opportunities to comment in writing were provided from September 2019 to December 2019 through an open public survey, found here.
-Further, the opportunity to provide in person public comment was provided at the December 19, 2019 State Board of Education meeting when the Delaware Perkins State Plan was discussed and at three (3) subsequent monthly meetings of the State Board of Education that were hosted in rotating locations across the state.
-An open public comment period was also provided through action of the Eligible Agency from December 23, 2019 to February 21, 2020, the link to which can be found here.
+Per section 122(d)(14), the Eligible Agency provided opportunities for the public to comment in person and in writing during the state plan development.
+Opportunities to comment in person were provided (see section II.A.1).
+Opportunities to comment in writing were provided from January 4, 2024 to March 8, 2024 through an open public survey, found here.
+Further, the opportunity to provide in person public comment was provided at the January 18, 2024, and February 15, 2024, State Board of Education meetings when the Delaware Perkins State Plan was discussed.
+An open public comment period was also provided through action of the Eligible Agency from January 4, 2024 to March 8, 2024.
 Public meetings were also held to provide in person and in writing public comments on the Delaware Workforce Innovation & Opportunity Act Combined State Plan, which includes the Delaware Perkins State Plan.
-Public meetings occurred on February 4, 2020 in New Castle County; on January 30, 2020 in Kent County; and on February 12, 2020 in Sussex County.
-Public meeting notices, meeting agenda, and other informational materials can be found here.

 All opportunities to provide in person and in writing public comments were posted on the State Board of Education website, found here, the Delaware Workforce Development Board website, found here, and the Delaware Department of Education website, found here.
 All notices and public meetings were published in accordance with state public meeting laws and requirements.